michaeldiguiseppi/java_curriculum_personal/Unit-4-Polymorphism/README.md

 ## Polymorphism and Inheritance

-Polymorphism is a power software design principle.
+Polymorphism is a powerful software design principle.
 Polymorphism is a _way of programming_, not an explicit language feature.
 You can program polymorphic code in either a Functional style or an Object-Oriented style.
 You can write polymorphic code in statically typed or dynamically typed languages.

 Polymorphism consists of two parts:

-- A method or statement that can works with objects of _different types_
+- A method or statement that can work with objects of _different types_
-- A number of different _types_ that methods with the same _method signature_
+- A number of different _types_ of methods with the same _method signature_

 Polymorphism describes a way for a single statement to call the same method on multiple different instances.
 Here's an example: